Ifè people (Togo): In Benin

 In Benin, the Ife (Ana) communities can be found domiciled mostly in the commune of Savalou in the west of the Collines Department.
 They inhabit the Arrondissements of; Doumè, Tchetti, Ottola, Lema, Djaloukou and partially within Savalou township itself.

 It is also spoken in some villages in the communes of Bante and Djidja (in the Agouna arrondissement).
 These towns and villages are bordered by the Isha-Yoruba communities of the Bantè commune to the north and the Mahi ethnic community to the east.

 These are all within the Collines Department of south-central Benin.

 Language

-The Ana people speak the Ife language or Ede Ife.
+The Ife (Ana) people speak the Ife language or Ede Ife.
 In Togo, there are three major varieties based on the towns of Atakpame (Djama variant), the Dassa variant is spoken in Dadja town, and a third one is based in Kamina.
 In Benin, the language is based on the dialect of Tchetti.

 Like all the other dialects of Yoruba, Ife has three tones; (High, Mid and Low).
 Many speakers of Ife are bilingual in Ewe in the south of Togo and Standardized Yoruba (SY) in the North.

 On the converse, Ede Ife is in turn used as a second language (L2) by speakers of; Bago-Kusuntu and Kpessi in Togo, those of Anii in Benin, as well as the Northern Nago and Aguna speakers in both countries.